innopolis-devops/labs/README/docs.md

 - Stop app - press `Ctrl` (`Cmd`) + `C` in the terminal where that app is running
   - Alternatively, run the corresponding task

-## Warning 1
+## Warnings

+### Environment

+The commands below read from `.env` files both from app folders and from the `$PROJECT_ROOT`.
+I checked them into the repo to ease the project demonstration.
+If you'd like to push to your [cachix](https://www.cachix.org/) cache or [Docker Hub](https://hub.docker.com/) repo, make sure to edit the `$PROJECT_ROOT/.env` to use locally the tasks depending on it.
+Otherwise, you may supply these values as the environment variables via the `set -a` - [trick](https://stackoverflow.com/a/45971167)

+### Commands and Tasks

-Commands may not work inside VSCodium.
-In this case, you may try them in an ordinary terminal.
+If Tasks don't work inside VSCodium, try them in an ordinary terminal.
 Open it in the `$PROJECT_ROOT` directory and explore the available commands (`packages`).
 I added the descriptions to some of them

 ```terminal